It’s surprisingly simple to make a cold brew at home. All you need is a few kitchen tools, like a mason jar and a strainer.

 The next day, remove the lid, and you are going to pour the cold brewed coffee into another mason jar or any decanter through coffee filters.
 That depends on what you have at home.

 If you use a mesh strainer as a coffee filter, there’s gonna be a lot of tiny bits left in your cup, which makes it tastes gritty.

-Cheese cloth is better coffee filter but it can get really clogged up, especially by coffee grounds.
-The concentrate you filtered with cheese cloth is still not really clean.
+Cheesecloth is a better coffee filter, but it can get really clogged up, especially by coffee grounds.
+The concentrate you filtered with cheesecloth is still not really clean.
 You can taste and feel the sediment in your mouth.